 Vancouver Island Birdwatching provides outdoor birding enthusiasts an opportunity to discover our west coast bird population.
 The art of birding is growing in popularity throughout the world.
 Canada is no different.
 It is said, here in Canada, we have over 420+ bird species.

 Vancouver Island, BC, Canada attracts various types of year round bird species, as well as, migratory birds.
 The mild climate complimented by the abundance of lakes, marshes, bogs, estuaries, wetlands, rivers, ocean and parks designated for birding attracts many of our feathered friends to the region to rest, nest and feed.

-Bald Eagle, Great Horned Owl and Red Tailed Hawk... and some waterfowl birds like the Great Blue Heron, Canada Goose and Mallard Duck are just of the few birds found here.
+Some of the most classic and saught after bird photos are available in Canada if you know where to go.
+Bald Eagle, Great Horned Owl and Red Tailed Hawk and some waterfowl birds like the Great Blue Heron, Loon and Sandpipers are just of the few birds found here in Canada.

-Some of the Vancouver Island and Gulf Island more recognized birding sites include Gulf Islands National Park Reserve, Botanical Beach Park, East Sooke Regional Park, Wild Pacific Trail, Esquimalt Lagoon, Cape Scott, Goldstream Park, Sidney Spit, Mitlenatch Island Provincial Park, Pacific Rim National Park, Strathcona Park, Parksville Community Park, Stamp Falls, and Rebecca Spit.
+Some of the Vancouver Island Birdwatching sites include Botanical Beach Park, East Sooke Regional Park, Wild Pacific Trail, Esquimalt Lagoon, Cape Scott, Goldstream Park, Sidney Spit, Mitlenatch Island Provincial Park, Pacific Rim National Park, Strathcona Park, Parksville Community Park, and Stamp Falls.